zachstultz/anime-lang-track-corrector/readme.md

 5. Run ```anime_lang_track_corrector.py``` in command prompt or terminal.
 ### Windows
 1. Download and install mkvtoolnix ```https://mkvtoolnix.download/downloads.html#windows```
-2. Add mkvtoolnix folder location as PATH in windows.
+2. Add the mkvtoolnix folder location as PATH in windows.
 3. Download or clone repo ``` git clone https://github.com/zachstultz/anime-lang-track-corrector ```
 4. Run ```pip install -r requirements.txt```
 5. Add the paths that you want scanned at the top of the file, into the string array.